Azerbaijan administers nearly 3,000 COVID-19 vaccine shots in 24 hours

 AzerTAg.az

-Azerbaijan administered a total of 2,974 COVID-19 jabs on Wednesday, the Task Force under the Cabinet of Ministers told AZERTAC.
+Azerbaijan administered a total of 2,933 COVID-19 jabs, the Task Force under the Cabinet of Ministers told AZERTAC.

 Azerbaijan has administered more than 13,7 million doses of COVID-19 vaccines since it launched an immunization drive in January 2021.